bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/3 AC Generators and stuff/stator (generators).md

 - It holds the wires in place
 - Conducts heat allowing for efficient cooling
-- Has a higher [[magnetic permiability]] than air creating less losses in [[tesla|magnetic flux density]] Hence why it is made of conductive metals as apos
+- Has a higher [[magnetic permiability]] than air creating less losses in [[tesla|magnetic flux density]] Hence why it is made of conductive metals as aposed to cheaper alternatives like plastic.